Competing in the 2018 Footbike World Championships

 I was also wearing a retro Great Britain jersey from the 1994 Barcelona Olympics too.
 Chris Boardman wore the same version when he rode his iconic Lotus carbon bike.
 I was wearing mine for a scooter race in the provincial Netherlands.

 The 5 km course was a mixture of the cobbled Criterium route, smooth tarmac and with a slight descent towards the German border for cruising.
-The weather was perfect and ideal for scooting with little headwind or blazing sun.
+The weather was perfect and ideal for scooting with no headwind or blazing sun.
 The Kickbike G4 Sport proved to be a phenomenal machine and a joy to ride.

 The extra course distance and surrounding space meant that I could easily swap legs and find a turn of speed.
 As in Formula 1 when the back of the field can provide more entertainment than the runaway leader, there was a thrilling battle going on between a group of us at the back made up of Italians, Czechs, Lithuanians and Dutch.